zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrading-liferay-commerce.md

 ### Execute Post-Upgrade Reindex

-After upgrading from Liferay Commerce 1.1.x to the latest version, execute a full search reindex.
+After upgrading from to the latest version, execute a full search reindex.

 To execute a search reindex: